ricardotwumasi/psychosis-employment-meta-analysis/README.md

 # Meta-Analysis of Employer Attitudes Towards Individuals with Psychosis

-This repository contains R code for replicating our meta-analysis on employer discrimination towards individuals with psychosis (Crestois et al., in press).
+This repository contains R code for replicating our meta-analysis on employer discrimination towards individuals with psychosis (Crestois et al., in preparation).
 The analysis includes an overall meta-analysis, a subgroup analysis using proportion data, and effect size calculations for individual studies.

 This code may be repurposed for other meta-analyses or updated to add studies as they are published.